 Where To Go

 Almost anywhere in the park will provide you with beautiful views of the night sky.
 Look for somewhere with an open horizon.
-Mather Overlook on the scenic drive is an excellent spot.
+When the Scenic Drive is open, Mather Overlook is an excellent spot.
 When the Astronomy Amphiteater is not in use for a program, it too is open for personal stargazing.
 For lower elevations, try the Baker Archaeological Site near the town of Baker.

 Look for a clear, moonless night.
 A bright moon will obscure fainter objects, so check the moon phase before making plans.
 Watch the weather forecast and beware of any oncoming storms.
 Summer nights are the best times to view the Milky Way, but the winter brings its own unique sky though, so don't discount stargazing at any time of the year.

 What to look for depends on the time of year you go.
 A star chart will help you identify what you are seeing.
 It will also show you the locations of the most prominent constellations in the northern hemisphere.
 Remember that stars twinkle and planets don't.
 If an object is moving quickly and not blinking, it is a satellite or possibly the International Space Station.
 Here is a helpful planet viewing guide, and information about satellite flyover times.